RESULTS 2024:

 20 years of ACTION for a healthier world

 In 2024, ACTION pushed the World Bank to prioritize funding to end extreme poverty.
-The Bank is the world’s largest source of funding for this goal.
-RESULTS supported the effort by rallying U.S. senators to sign a letter to the new World Bank President, asking him to focus on core needs like health, education, and nutrition.
+The Bank is the world’s largest source of external funding for this goal.
+RESULTS supported the effort by rallying U.S. senators to sign a letter to the new World Bank president, asking him to focus on core needs like health, education, and nutrition.
 RESULTS Executive Director Joanne Carter spoke at a World Bank event where she reminded the audience that the Bank’s “ambitious targets need ambitious funding to match.”
 The Bank received its largest infusion of funding ever in 2024 and announced a historic commitment to reach 1.5 billion people with health services by 2030.

 MORE: Celebrating 20 years of ACTION for a healthier world